 Miniwanca is now hiring seasonal staff for summer 2022!

-Looking for full-time work?
-Scroll down to see our most current full-time openings.
+Looking for full-time opportunities?
+Click here for our current full-time openings.

 Summer 2023 at Miniwanca will take place in two sessions: Session A from June 25 to July 14 and Session B from July 16 to August 4.
 Staff training for most roles will begin June 18.
 Learn more about our Summer 2023 program offerings.